amperka/AmperkaCCS811/API.md

 - `humidity`: relative humidity from other sensors.
 Ranges from `0` to `100` %.
 - `temperature`: ambient temperature from other sensors.
 Ranges from `−25` to `50` °C.

 By default, the internal algorithm uses 50 % humidity and 25 °C temperature to compensate for environmental changes.
-Read humidity and temperature from other Climatic Sensors, e.g., [Troyka Meteo Sensor](https://amperka.ru/product/troyka-meteo-sensor).
+Read humidity and temperature from other climatic sensors, e.g., [Troyka Meteo Sensor](https://amperka.ru/product/troyka-meteo-sensor).

 ### `void reset()`

-Triggers a software reset of the device, which alternative to Power-On reset or Hardware Reset.
+Triggers a software reset of the device, which is an alternative to power-on reset and hardware reset.